igvteam/spacewalk/README.md

 ![file load](readme_img/spacewalk-file-load.png)

-SpaceWalk supports loading files of various types:
+Spacewalk supports loading files of various types:
 - Point Cloud - Each file contains a list of point clusters.
 Each cluster corresponds to a genomic range.
 - Segment List - Each file contains a list of traces.
 Each trace contains a list of segments.
 Each segment is a genomic range.
 - IGV Tracks - Track files consumed by the IGV panel.
 Refer to the track section of the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0)